-Build and maintain a Pasture Condition Score (PCS) of 4 or higher.
-Follow a pasture and grazing management plan that meets the criteria of NRCS CPS Prescribed Grazing (Code 528).
+Build and maintain a total Pasture Condition Score (PCS) of 35 or higher.
+Follow a pasture and grazing management plan that improves the plant resources.
 Use optimum stocking rates and sufficient rest periods to build soil health and minimize soil erosion and compaction.
 Protect surface water and groundwater from transported nutrients, pathogens, and other contaminants.

-When livestock obtain their diet by grazing pastures as well as from mechanically harvested and processed feeds, pasture forages will be tested for nutrient content and accounted for in the feed ration and balance of nutrients.
-All feeds, including grazed pasture will be included in an analysis to meet the livestock's nutrient requirements and avoid excess nutrients being fed.
+When livestock obtain their diet by grazing pastures as well as from mechanically harvested and processed feeds, pasture forages will be tested on an annual basis for nutrient content and accounted for in the feed ration and balance of nutrients.
+All feeds, including grazed pasture will meet the livestock's nutrient requirements and avoid excess nutrients being fed.
 Forage tests will meet the LGU acceptance and certification process.